 Most stories have a villain of some sort to generate conflict (also known as an antagonist).
 Beginning writers are advised to give their hero or heroine (protagonist) a goal, and to have an antagonist who works against the protagonist, preventing him or her from reaching their goal.
 The tension rises as the protagonist struggles to achieve the goal and is knocked back more and more decisively; eventually a point of despair is reached, then a solution is envisaged and there is a final confrontation, during which the antagonist is defeated.

-Posts Categorized: The Incursors
+Category: The Incursors

 Most fantasy worlds include some sort of religious belief.
 It’s such an ingrained part of real-world culture that it can be very hard to conceive of a world without some kind of spiritual element.
 Some authors use the opportunity to explore aspects of belief that are difficult to address in contemporary fiction, since real religions carry so much historical baggage.
 Some throw in as many different forms of worship as they can, for depth or to create conflict between groups.
 Occasionally a fantasy world has no religion at all (like Anne McCaffrey’s Pern series).